Great teaching is supported by great facilities

 We are very clear in acknowledging that the most significant factor supporting student growth and learning in schools is quality teaching.
 High quality facilities are an additional factor that enhances learning opportunities for children, particularly when facilities are purpose built to support teaching methodologies and the development of collaborative skills and qualities.

 All of our classrooms are under the one roof, fostering a sense of community and togetherness.
-Our Resource Centre was opened in 2015, is situated in the centre of the school and is an integral part of the learning program.
+Our Resource Centre, opened in 2015, is situated in the centre of the school and is an integral part of the learning program.

 Junior primary classrooms are purpose built for early childhood learning.
 These classrooms are located adjacent to the junior primary playground and OSHC service and have their own amenities.
 This creates an intimate environment for children transitioning from pre-school to primary school and greatly enhances their feeling of security and safety.

 In 2014 we opened ‘one7five’, a state of the art learning plaza featuring flexible use classrooms, a theatre and collaborative spaces.
 Its name ‘one7five’ acknowledges 2014 as the 175th anniversary of Lutheran education in Australia.